 “The fellowship was essential for me to make the transition from family doctor to clinician scientist.”

-—Aleksandra Zgierska, MD, PhD, Associate Professor, UW Department of Family Medicine and Community Health
+—Aleksandra Zgierska, MD, PhD, Professor and Vice Chair for Research, Department of Family and Community Medicine, Penn State University

 “I acquired skills necessary to launch my research career.
 I learned how to focus on a topic of interest, find mentors, and write successful manuscripts and grants.”

-—Nancy Pandhi, MD, MPH, PhD, Associate Professor, University of New Mexico Department of Family and Community Medicine.
+—Nancy Pandhi, MD, MPH, PhD, Professor and Community Engagement Specialist, University of New Mexico Department of Family and Community Medicine.